Xav83/Xav83.github.io/_posts/CI-CD/Circle CI/How to automatically detect issues in your YAML files with Circle CI.md

 If you want, you can specify directly the list of the YAML file, instead of letting the tool scan through all the repository recursively. 😉

-Finally, it is interesting to notice that those steps can be uses on any environment available in GitHub Actions.
+Finally, it is interesting to notice that those steps can be uses on any environment available in Circle CI.
-I actually made a GitHub repository in which I setup GitHub Actions to run the steps described before on every environment available.
-You can take a look [here](https://github.com/Xav83/tutorials/blob/main/.github/workflows/yamllint.yml) as I will update it when new environment will be available on GitHub Actions 😉
+I actually made a GitHub repository in which I setup Circle CI to run the steps described before on every environment available.
+You can take a look [here](https://github.com/Xav83/tutorials/blob/main/.circleci/config.yml#L24) as I will update it when new environment will be available on Circle CI 😉

 --------------